xt0fer/SolnZipRISC1/README.md

 v1.0

+This lab/project can be done in either Java, Javascript, Python or any other language you manage.
+Just ask permission if you want to do it in something other than Java or Python.

 The ZipCode RISC-1 microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.

+It has a simple internal core architecture, and a simple set of instructions.
+It is "turing-complete".

 You need to write a processor simulator.
 It reads in a file of machine code (.zex file), loads it into memory and starts execution.
 The simulation continues until either a CRASH or a completion of the program.
 When you start the program, you execute the instruction found at memory location 0x0000.